Alloparenting: To the alloparent

-Alloparenting, given that the behaviour is often initiated by the alloparent, is rarely a costly act for the individual providing the care.
+Alloparenting, given that the behaviour is often initiated by the alloparent, is rarely a costly act for the alloparent.
 Instances where the alloparent receives no benefits, or incurs a cost, generally involve parasitic relationships, where the individual has performed a reproductive mistake, or is misdirecting their parental care.

 Evolution

 In many discussions of alloparental care, the comment is often made that alloparenting can at first appear altruistic.
 This appearance stems from the fact that benefits to the alloparent are very rarely immediate, and any fitness benefits gained are indirect.
-Though alloparenting systems based on reciprocal altruism are well studied, purely altruistic care provided by an alloparent has not been observed.
+Though alloparenting systems based on reciprocal altruism are well studied, purely altruistic care by an alloparent has not been observed.
 Two of the main evolutionary driving forces of alloparental behaviour are kin selection and reciprocal altruism.
 In cases where the alloparent and young share no degree of relatedness, other benefits to the alloparent will have contributed to the evolution of the behaviour, such as 'mothering-practice' or increased survivorship through association with a group.
-The cases where an evolution of such behaviour is most difficult to explain are parasitic relationships such as the cuckoo chick in the nest of a smaller host parent.
+The cases where an evolution of such behaviour is hardest to explain are parasitic relationships such as the cuckoo chick in the nest of a smaller host parent.
 Behavioral ecologists have cited supernormal stimuli, reproductive errors, or the inability of alloparents to recognize their young as explanations that may support this behaviour.

-In general, the occurrence of alloparental care is the result of both the life history traits of the species (how their evolution has predisposed them to behave), and the ecological conditions in which the individual finds themselves.
+In general, the occurrence of alloparenting is the result of both the life history traits of the species (how evolution has predisposed them to behave), and the ecological conditions in which the individual finds itself.

 Evolution of cooperative breeding

 Cooperative breeding constitutes a unique case of alloparenting with a specific evolution.
 It is a key example of where the evolution has been driven by the combination of life history traits and ecological factors, which act as the triggers.
-The first hypothesis put forward for the evolution of cooperative breeding was that a shortage of suitable breeding habitat encouraged young to remain at the nest or territory for a period of time before attempting to raise their own young.
-For example, habitat saturation was shown to be responsible for the occurrence of cooperative breeding in the Seychelles warbler, a small passerine bird.
+The first hypothesis put forward for the evolution of cooperative breeding was that a shortage of suitable breeding habitat encouraged young to remain at the nest or territory for a period of time before trying to raise their own young.
+For example, habitat saturation was shown to be responsible for cooperative breeding in the Seychelles warbler, a small passerine bird.
 It was also observed that remaining at the nest correlated to a higher chance of inheriting the parent's territory.
 Additional ecological constraints have since been proposed as factors favoring cooperative breeding: